Honiara: Religion

-Honiara is predominantly Christian and is served by the headquarters of the Church of the Province of Melanesia (Anglican), the Roman Catholic Archdiocese of Honiara, the South Seas Evangelical Church, the United Church, the Seventh-day Adventist Church and other Christian churches.
+Honiara is predominantly Christian and is the headquarters of the Anglican Church of Melanesia, the Roman Catholic Archdiocese of Honiara, the South Seas Evangelical Church, the United Church, the Seventh-day Adventist Church and other Christian churches.
 There are many congregations of American and Australian style charismatic and evangelical movements.
-There are also members of the Baháʼí Faith, Buddhists, Jehovah's Witnesses, Mormons, and Muslims such as the Ahmadiyya Muslim Community.
+There are also members of the Baháʼí Faith, Buddhists, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, and Muslims such as the Ahmadiyya Muslim Community.

-The Anglican Church of Melanesia, a province of the Anglican Communion, was established in 1849 by George Augustus Selwyn of New Zealand.
-Initially, it was the Church of the Province of New Zealand, but in 1975 it became part of an ecclesiastical Province covering Solomon Islands, the Republic of Vanuatu and the French Territory of New Caledonia in the South Western Pacific.
+The Anglican Church of Melanesia is a province of the Anglican Communion and was established in 1849 by George Selwyn, Bishop of New Zealand.
+Initially, it was the Church of the Province of New Zealand, but in 1975 it became part of the ecclesiastical Province of Melanesia that covers Solomon Islands, Vanuatu and the French Territory of New Caledonia in the South Western Pacific.
 The Church of Melanesia in Honiara operates three missions, the Melanesian Board of Mission, the Melanesian Brotherhood and the Mission to Seafarers Society from Honiara.
 The Melanesian Board of Mission oversees the Home Mission and the mission in other regional countries.
 The Most Reverend.
 David Vunagi has been archbishop of Melanesia since May 2009, when he formally took over the post at the Cathedral Church of St Barnabas, Honiara.

 The Melanesian Brotherhood, established by Ini Kopuria on 28 October 1925, has offices in Honiara.
 It operates in East Asia, Australia and the Pacific, and Europe, and as of 2012 has 96 Brothers in active mission work.
 It is a Religious Community of the Anglican Communion, similar to other religious communities, committed to "vows of celibacy, obedience and poverty", by training young men into religious pursuits and evangelism.
 The Mission to Seafarers Society, also with its offices in Honiara, with its network of chaplain, honorary chaplain, staff, and helpers, communicates with seafarers in the Port of Honiara and many ports of the world with the objective of spiritual and practical welfare of seafarers belonging to many races and creeds, and their families.